The Leader in Medical Device Assembly & Contract Manufacturing

 Since all products are dry, the process does not cause pollution.

 The silicone or metal dies have fine detail that get transferred to the product.
 The foil acts as an adhesive.

 They have multiple layers that include a color base, adhesive base, and release base.

-Sewing can has uses for specific medical device manufacturing operations.
+Sewing can have uses for specific medical device manufacturing operations.
 Primarily, medical sewing applies to devices that have cloth.
-Manual sewing or machine sewing have applications within medical device assembly.
+Manual sewing or machine sewing are both used in these applications.

 Tool & Assembly Fixture Development

-Providien Device Assembly has a breadth of experience developing tooling and fixtures for a wide range of applications.
+Providien has a breadth of experience developing tooling and fixtures for a wide range of applications.
 Providien has extensive experience with designing tools and fixtures to improve the manufacturing process.

 This includes tools and fixtures that can reduce cycle time, improve quality, reduce scrap and provide enhanced ergonomics for the assembly technicians.
-Providien Device Assembly’s Green and Black Belt Engineers are developed through the Providien Academy and are experts in the process of tool and fixture development to improve your medical device assembly manufacturing.
+Providien’s Green and Black Belt Engineers are developed through the Providien Academy and are experts in the process of tool and fixture development to improve your medical device assembly manufacturing.